John Adams (miniseries): Shooting locations

 The 110-day shoot took place from 23 February to August 2007 in Colonial Williamsburg, Virginia; Richmond, Virginia; and Budapest, Hungary.
 Some European scenes were shot in Keszthely, Sóskút, Fertőd, and Kecskemét, Hungary.

 A Continental Army war room was filmed in the Robert Carter house in Virginia.
-Williamsburg's Public Hospital was in the background of the tent encampment of the Continental Army which Adams visited in the winter of 1776, which was replicated using special-effects snow.
+Williamsburg's Public Hospital served as the backdrop for the Continental Army's tent encampment, which Adams visited in the winter of 1776 and was replicated using special-effects snow.
 The College of William and Mary's Wren Building represented a Harvard interior.
 Scenes were also filmed at the Governor's Palace.

-Sets, stage space, backlot and production offices were housed in an old Mechanicsville AMF warehouse in Richmond, Virginia.
-Some street scenes with cobblestone pavements and colonial storefronts were shot in historic neighborhoods of Washington, D.C., Boston, and Philadelphia.
-Countryside surrounding Richmond in Hanover County and Powhatan County was chosen to represent areas surrounding early Boston, New York, and Philadelphia.
+Sets, stage space, backlot, and production offices were housed in an old Mechanicsville AMF warehouse in Richmond, Virginia.
+Historic neighborhoods of Washington, D.C., Boston, and Philadelphia served as the backdrop for some street scenes featuring cobblestone pavements and colonial storefronts.
+The countryside surrounding Richmond in Hanover County and Powhatan County was chosen to represent areas surrounding early Boston, New York, and Philadelphia.